jamesfeigenbaum/textablr/readme.md

 # textablr

-## LaTeX Regression Table Output from R
+## LaTeX Regression and Summary Table Output from R

 - This package draws inspiration from `estout` for Stata and `stargazer` for R.
 - Tables produced are `tex` fragments meant to work with the `threeparttable` method described here http://www.jwe.cc/2012/03/stata-latex-tables-estout/

+- Workhorse output functions:
+    - `textablr_estout()` to produce regression tables
+    - `textablr_means()` to produce means and difference tables for summary stats

 ### Installation